akarimp/AsanPlot/README.rst

 AsanPlot
 ========

-AsanPlot, is a plotting software based on Matplotlib for preparing high quality plots.
+AsanPlot, is a free and easy to use plotting software based on the Matplotlib library for preparing high quality plots.

-This software provides tools for most common 2d and 3d plots.
+This software provides features for the most common 2d and 3d plots.
-It can import data from different file types and preprocess and clean them.
+It can import data from different file types, preprocess, clean, analyze, and visualize them.

+Main features of AsanPlot are:
+​* Data preprocessing
+* 2D and 3D plotting
+* Plot customization
+* Data analysis
+* Signal processing
+* Map plotting

-For detail tool list, check table below
+For detail list of features, check features section below.

 :Name: AsanPlot
 :Description: Plotting software based on Matplotlib